PopovEvgeniy/Demonator/readme.txt

 Demonstar is a cool scroll-shooter.
 This game store resources in GLB pseudo-archives.
 Do you want to extract files from this pseudo-archives?
 You can use my software for doing it.
 This program takes a target file name and output path as command line arguments.
-Always add directory separator(\ or /) at end of output path.
+Always add directory separator(\ or /) at an end of output path.

 Exit codes